onebee9/thrive-playground/README.md

 Requirements Covered

-- Formats the report data to match specification.
+- Format the report data to match specifications.
 - Handles data sorting and presentation
 - Creates the output file